-In accordance with 10 CFR 40.31(b) and 10 CFR 70.22(d) the Commission may require further statements to determine if a facility license should be modified or revoked, or if other action should be taken.
-Therefore, addressees are required to respond as described below.
+In accordance with 10 CFR 40.31(b) and 10 CFR 70.22(d) the Commission may require further statements to determine if the agency should modify or revoke a facility license or take other action.
+Therefore, the NRC requires addressees to respond as described below.

-Within 90 days of the date of this GL, each addressee is required to submit a written response consistent with the requested actions and information.
+Within 90 days of the date of this GL, the NRC requires each addressee to submit a written response consistent with the requested actions and information.
 If an addressee cannot meet the requested response date, the addressee shall provide a response within 30 days of the date of this GL.
-In either case, each addressee must address in its response any alternative course of action that it proposes to take, including the basis for the acceptability of the proposed alternative course of action.
+In either case, each addressee must address in its response any alternative course of action that it proposes to take, including the basis for the acceptability of the proposed alternative course of action and estimated completion dates.

-The required written response, signed under oath or affirmation, must be submitted to the NRC, ATTN: Document Control Desk, U.S. Nuclear Regulatory Commission, Washington, DC 20555-0001, in accordance with 10 CFR 70.5, "Communications."
-In addition, addressees must submit a copy of the response to Regional II administrator.
+Addressees must submit the required written response, signed under oath or affirmation, to the NRC, ATTN: Document Control Desk, U.S. Nuclear Regulatory Commission, Washington, DC 20555-0001, in accordance with 10 CFR 70.5, "Communications."
+In addition, addressees must submit a copy of the response to the Region II Regional Administrator.